turingschool/backend-curriculum-site/module1/lessons/memory_allocation.md

 taco_2 value is #<Taco:0x00007f9334041ec8 @type="Carnitas">
 ```

 In cell A2 of your sheet, put "taco_1" for the variable name.
 Copy and paste the memory address that was printed out and put it in cell B2.
 In cell C2, copy and paste the entire value printed out for taco_1.inspect.
-In the example above, it would be `#<Taco:0x00007f9334041ef0>`.
+In the example above, it would be `#<Taco:0x00007f9334041ef0 @type="Al Pastor">`.
 Do the same for taco_2.
 Your Sheet should look something like this:

 ![Imgur](https://i.imgur.com/OCUSw1O.png)